 Basics first.
 Let’s see if your device has simply run out of battery power.
 To ensure you’ve got enough power to switch on your iOS device, plug it into a wall charger and give it at least ten minutes to charge, before attempting to turn it on.

 Bear in mind that there could be a problem with the wall charger or the cable, so if charging isn’t doing the trick you should try the same routine with a different plug, and with a borrowed or spare cable.
-(If there’s nobody you can get a cable from, you could pop into an Apple store and borrow one of theirs, or simply buy a
+(If there’s nobody you can get a cable from, you could pop into an Apple store and borrow one of theirs, or simply buy a new Lightning cable.)

 If you’ve given your iPhone or iPad a decent charge using multiple plugs and cables but it still fails to display anything, you’re probably looking at a hardware problem such as a degraded lithium battery and should look into your repair options.